NU Connections

 How to Report Safety Concerns:

 Reporting safety concerns is the first step in getting them corrected.
-Hopefully it is also the last step.
-This education module , is an orientation to reporting, documenting and following up on safety concerns.
+This online module helps members learn how to report, document and follow up on health and safety hazards and incidents in their workplace.

 Introduction to JOSHC:

-The Joint Occupational Health and Safety Committee (JOHSC) is a worksite committee where members and their employer work collaboratively to resolve safety issues in the workplace.
-To find out more about JOHSC, please review this module.
-If you are interested in becoming a JOHSC worker representative, contact your elected OHS representative or your Regional Council Member.
+The worksite joint occupational health and safety (JOHS) committee is where members and their employer work collaboratively to resolve safety issues in the workplace.
+Review this online module to learn more about JOHS committees.
+Members interested in becoming a JOHS committee worker representative may contact their regional OHS representative or regional council member.

 Refusal of Unsafe Work:

 All workers have the right to refuse unsafe work.
-This right, how to enact it, the law that supports this right and the challenges for nurses are explored in this online education module. .
+This online module reviews the law that supports this right, how to enact it and the challenges nurses encounter.

 Licensing, Education, Advocacy and Practice (LEAP)

-BCNU’s Licensing, Education, Advocacy and Practice (LEAP) Program was established in 1988 to assist and advocate for members with matters related to professional practice complaints to the British Columbia College of Nurses and Midwives (BCCNM), as well as those related to licensing challenges, mental health concerns and substance use.
+BCNU’s Licensing, Education, Advocacy and Practice (LEAP) Program was established in 1988 to assist and advocate for members with matters related to professional practice complaints to the BC College of Nurses and Midwives (BCCNM), as well as those related to licensing challenges, mental health concerns and substance use.

 - You, your colleague(s) or employer are concerned about your fitness to practice.
 This may include physical or mental health conditions, such as substance use or mood disorders.